MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 ---
-title: Markdown reference for Microsoft Docs
+title: Markdown reference for Microsoft Learn
-description: Learn the Markdown features and syntax used in the Microsoft Docs platform.
+description: Learn the Markdown features and syntax used in the Microsoft Learn platform.
 author: meganbradley
 ms.author: mbradley
 ms.date: 11/09/2021